nh-server/switch-guide/docs/extras/glossary.md

 - **NAND**: The internal filesystem used by the Switch.
 Contains boot0 and boot1, as well as PRODINFO and various other partitions.
 - **NAND Backup**: A complete snapshot of the internal storage from a particular point in time.
 These are useful for brick recovery and to retrieve individual files from.
 - **nx-hbloader**: Intermediary program used to load the Homebrew Launcher from CFW developed by Switchbrew.
 Comes bundled with Atmosphere.
 - **PRODINFO**: A crucial partition on the NAND of your Switch.
 Atmosphere backs up this partition on booting and it is included in your NAND backup.
-Losing or corrupting this file will permanently prevent a Switch from connecting to Nintendo servers.
+Losing/corrupting this file will permanently prevent a Switch from booting and/or connecting to Nintendo servers.
 - **ReSwitched**: A hacking team that is one of the main developers for Atmosphere.
 - **RCM**: A shorthand for "Recovery Mode".
 This commonly refers to the Recovery Mode in the Tegra X1 chip that is included in the Nintendo Switch.
 Can be entered by holding down the Tegra X1 home button.
 This button is not the same as the home button on the Joy-Con controller.
 Ways of pressing this button can be found [here](../user_guide/emummc/entering_rcm.md).
 - **[TegraRCMGUI](https://github.com/eliboa/TegraRcmGUI/releases)/[fusee-interface-tk](https://github.com/nh-server/fusee-interfacee-tk/releases)**: Software used to run the fusee-gelee exploit on the Switch.